-Seastrand, a Republican, was the representative for California's 22nd congressional district from 1995 to 1996.
+Seastrand was the representative for California’s 22nd congressional district and was a Republican.
+She served from 1995 to 1996.

 Seastrand is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1996 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).